Alexandre-COURBOIS/Lostinstyx/README.md

                                                             Documentation

-Hi there is, all the documentation about MyNursery project, what we used to build it, our database plan.
+Hi there is, all the documentation about MyNursery project, what we used to build it, our database plan, and other plan like this.